PabloALencinas/GitHub-app/README.md

 Open the project in your preferred development environment.
 Install any required dependencies (if applicable).
 Run the application locally.
-Detailed installation and usage instructions can be found in the project's documentation or README file.

-## Contribute

-We welcome contributions from the open-source community to enhance the functionality and user experience of this application.
-If you're interested in contributing, please check out our Contribution Guidelines to get started.

 ## License

 This project is licensed under the MIT License.
 For more information, please refer to the LICENSE file.

-## Contact
-If you have any questions, feedback, or suggestions, please feel free to reach out to us at your-email@example.com.

-# Enjoy exploring GitHub with GitHub Search Simple Application!